Takayama was my first stop in Japan.

-As I mentioned before, Takayama is called “Little Kyoto” and when you see this district you will understand why.
-The whole neighbourhood is full of beautifully preserved wooden houses, some of them dating Edo period!
-This days most of the houses are souvenir shops, restaurant and breweries.
+As I mentioned before, Takayama is called “Little Kyoto”, and when you look at this district, you will understand why.
+The whole neighborhood is full of beautifully preserved wooden houses, some of them dating the Edo period!
+This days most of the houses are souvenir shops, restaurant, and breweries.

-The only problem is crowds!!
+The only problem is the crowds!!
 There were so many people on the streets!
-To get some nice photos without all those crows I had to wake up really early in the morning 🙁 Nonetheless, I really enjoyed walking down the streets and popping my head in the shops and trying the food.
+To get some beautiful photos without all those crowds, I had to wake up early in the morning 🙁 Nonetheless, I really enjoyed walking down the streets and popping my head in the shops and trying the food.
 Thank you Japan for understanding that tourists have no idea what food you sell and giving us pictures and looking-like-real-plastic miniatures!
 Best thing ever!